plan-net/core4/docs/source/api.rst

 :meth:`.finish <tornado.web.finish>` as well as the templating mechanics of :mod:`tornado` like :meth:`.render <tornado.web.render>`.

-core4 introduces two additional method :meth:`.reply` and :meth:`.render_default`. :meth:`.reply` creates the following media types:
+core4 introduces an additional method :meth:`.reply` and which supports the creation of the following media types:

 * application/json
 * text/html